Changing State Residency and the Minnesota Department of Revenue

 Once you’ve established residency in another state, is there any income that can still be taxed by Minnesota?

 If you’re still involved in a business, or you earn money in Minnesota, that income is still going to be sourced to Minnesota.
+Any profits earned within state lines will be part of your taxable state income.
+This also applies to those establishing a new business or moving a pre-exisitng one.
+It's important that your business is legally affiliated with the state in which you're paying taxes.

 Items like interest income, Social Security, and some other sources of income are not going to be taxed in Minnesota.
 But still, income earned in Minnesota, or income from a Minnesota business that you're invested in is going to be taxed by Minnesota.
 Non-qualified stock options and capital gains from disposal of property located in Minnesota are going to give rise to Minnesota tax as well.

 Another common occurrence for Minnesota non-residents is the sale of a cabin.
-If it’s sold at a gain, that gain will be taxable to Minnesota for the non-resident even if they have never established domicile in Minnesota.
+If it’s sold at a gain, that gain will be taxable to Minnesota for the non-resident even if they have never established a domicile in Minnesota.
 It is common for the sale of a family cabin to prompt non-residents of Minnesota to file their first Minnesota return.

 In a recent audit, non-residents who were domiciled in Florida tried to have their cake and eat it, too; they sold their second home in northern Minnesota for a gain of $200,000.
 To attempt to exclude that gain under IRC Section 121 (Exclusion of gain from the sale of a primary residence), they submitted documentation to Minnesota auditors which included a narrative stating that the Minnesota home was their principal residence.
 They also spoke of Minnesota banking, physician visits, and other evidence to support them being domiciled in Minnesota.
 However, they had filed non-resident tax returns with the state of Minnesota for the prior 8 years.
 Upon being informed that the auditors were going to go back 8 years to correct the incorrectly filed returns and issue an assessment plus penalties, they quickly accepted the assessment of additional tax for the capital gain related to the sale of the Minnesota home.

-With the Department of Revenue, organization is the best way to satisfy their expectations as quickly as possible.
+With the Department of Revenue, being organized is the best way to satisfy their expectations as quickly as possible.
 You should keep a contemporaneous log, be it with a calendar or a diary, of your whereabouts to establish days spent in and outside of Minnesota.
 The more organized you are and the more detailed your support, the more likely the state won't feel it necessary to obtain the necessary information through subpoena power.

 The Department of Revenue can subpoena or request your bank records or your voter records.
 Also, some cell phone carriers collect data that shows your location at certain points in time.
 The Department of Revenue can request these records to retroactively create their own calendar.